NEWLY DIAGNOSED

 If the referral becomes difficult, ask your GP to refer you directly to your chosen or recommended hepatobiliary surgeon.

 An MDT review is important.
-But in cholangiocarcinoma, when surgery is being ruled in or out, patients should not rely only on a decision passed back through another doctor.
-The patient should meet directly with the surgeon who would assess whether surgery is possible.
+But in cholangiocarcinoma, when surgery is being ruled in or out, patients should ask whether the case has also been reviewed directly by a hepatobiliary surgeon who regularly assesses and operates on cholangiocarcinoma patients.

-- Is it because of my liver function, infection, jaundice, or general fitness?
+3. Is surgery limited by tumour location, blood vessel involvement, spread, liver function, infection, jaundice, or general fitness?

-- Could treatment, drainage, response, or time make surgery possible later?
+5. Could treatment, drainage, response, improved fitness, or time make surgery possible later?

 Use This Exact Question